jericjohnnn/Capstone-2024/README.md

 # T.U.D.L.O.
 Online Tutor Booking App | CAPSTONE PROJECT 2024

-##ANNOUNCEMENT:
+## ANNOUNCEMENT:
-<p>This monorepo will no longer be updated.
-The apps inside will be separated and are now hosted individually on my GitHub under the following repositories: capstone_backend_2024, capstone_frontend_2024, and capstone_cms_2024</p>
+<p>The apps inside this monorepo are separated and are hosted individually on my GitHub under the following repositories: capstone_backend_2024, capstone_frontend_2024, and capstone_cms_2024</p>

 ## 🚀 How to Install